 When I ask my clients if they want to increase traffic to their website, they always reply, "Yes!"
 But, when I ask if they want a business blog on the website, more often than not, the answer is, "No." However, there's a strong case to be made in favor of having a blog on your website; SEO and web traffic being the top two reasons for having a blog.

-This short article is going to answer some of the things you should consider when deciding whether or not to include a blog as part of your marketing strategy.
+This article is going to answer some of the questions you should consider when deciding whether or not to include a blog as part of your marketing strategy.

 - Should you have a blog?

 - Is it better to post your content on your Social Media sites instead?

 - Should you set up your own blog, or use a Free blog?

 - How frequently should you post new articles?

 - What are the benefits of having a business blog?

 If your company is well-known and/or easily recognized simply by your logo, then chances are that you don't need a blog.
 Most likely, you would have a media marketing team at your disposal.
 If this is not the case for you, and if you’re serious about building your brand, having a blog on your website as part of your marketing plan to drive traffic to your website is a must.

 Should I Be Posting My Content on My Social Media Sites?

 Not unless you want to be a "digital sharecropper."